SUNY Downstate Health Sciences University

 Effective April 18, 2017, the FDA and NIH have expanded their regulations and policies for the governance of Clinical Trials.

-Clinical trials are used to determine whether new biomedical or behavioral interventions are safe, efficacious and effective.
+Clinical trials are done to determine whether new biomedical or behavioral interventions are safe, efficacious and effective.
 There are four phases of clinical trials and each phase is designed to answer a specific and separate research question.

 - Phase I